Making your option choices in school? Get inspired and pick the future you want

 There are many industries you could work in, such as:

-• Transport – including rail electrification and signalling
+• transport – including rail electrification and signalling

-• Energy – generating, transmitting and distributing power
+• energy – generating, transmitting and distributing power

-• Renewable energy – solar panelling, hydroelectric power and wind turbines
+• renewable energy – solar panelling, hydroelectric power and wind turbines

-• Manufacturing and construction
+• manufacturing and construction

-• Building services – dealing with lighting, heating, ventilation and lift systems
+• building services – dealing with lighting, heating, ventilation and lift systems

-You would use computer-assisted engineering and design software to draw up new project plans and circuit diagrams for high and low voltage electrical equipment.
+You would use computer-assisted engineering and design software to draw up new project plans and circuit diagrams for high- and low-voltage electrical equipment.

 You’d lead the installation of a system and make sure it meets the safety regulations.

-Depending on the industry, you would:
+Depending on the industry, you could:

 • assess whether new technical developments are feasible